-A guide to all 27 species of Australia’s possums and gliders
+A guide to Australia’s possums and gliders

 IN THE BLACK of night, Australia’s 27 species of possum and glider scamper across our roofs, dart along branches in secluded rainforests or peer tentatively from tiny hidey-holes.